CPScript/TinyUEFI/readme.md

-# TinyUEFI

-A minimal yet production-ready UEFI application template that avoids the complexity of EDK2 while providing essential functionality.
+A minimal UEFI application template that avoids the complexity of EDK2

-## Features already added

 - Minimal UEFI type definitions (no EDK2 dependency)
 - Robust error handling with `EFI_CALL` macro